AGOVV: 1913–54: Early years

-Professionalism (1954–1971)
+1954–71: First professional era

 AGOVV became a professional club in 1954; the same year as professionalism in football was legalised in the Netherlands.
-After having played for several years with varying success in the Eerste Klasse and in the Eerste Divisie from 1956–57, the Royal Dutch Football Association (KNVB) formed a football pyramid with three divisions from 1962: the second-tier Eerste Divisie and the third-tier Tweede Divisie and above that the Eredivisie; the premier division in Dutch football.
+After having played for several years with varying success in the Eerste Klasse and in the Eerste Divisie from 1956 to 1957, the Royal Dutch Football Association (KNVB) formed a football pyramid with three divisions from 1962: the second-tier Eerste Divisie and the third-tier Tweede Divisie and above that the Eredivisie; the premier division in Dutch football.
 AGOVV mostly spent its existence in the lower regions of these tiers and were removed from professional football in 1971.
 The most famous players from the period of professional football were goalkeeper Joop Niezen, who later became editor-in-chief of Voetbal International, and centre-forward Sietze de Vries.

-Return to amateurism (1971–2003)
+1971–2003: Amateur years

 In 1971, the club was removed from professional football by the KNVB by the dissolution of the Tweede Divisie.
 This led to protests among the citizens of Apeldoorn.
 The club then played in amateur competitions of the KNVB.
 Since then, De Blauwen for many years advocated a return to the professional divisions of the KNVB.
 Incidentally, a uniform strategy for achieving this only started in earnest in the mid-eighties, when a policy plan was presented that initially had to ensure AGOVV's return to the top of amateur football.
 This eventually yielded results: in the late nineties, the club returned to the upper echelon of amateurism and focused on professional football.

 In the 2001–02 season, AGOVV became champion in the Hoofdklasse C under the leadership of manager Peter Bosz and later also won the general amateur championship of the Netherlands.
 In 2003, AGOVV rejoined professional football and on 1 July 2003 the club began using the name AGOVV Apeldoorn for the professional section.
 AGOVV Apeldoorn played in the second-tier Eerste Divisie of professional football in the Netherlands in the 2003–04 season.